celery/celery/docs/userguide/canvas.rst

     Tasks used within a chord must *not* ignore their results.
-If the result backend is disabled for *any* task (header or body) in your chord you should read ":ref:`chord-important-notes`."
+If the result backend is disabled for *any* task (header or body) in your chord you should read ":ref:`chord-important-notes`".
 Chords are not currently supported with the RPC result backend.